libprima/prima/README_py_win.txt

 1.2.1.
 Download the source code package from https://www.pdfo.net .
 Decompress the package.
 You will obtain a folder.

 1.2.2.
-In the Intel command shell (either 32 of 64-bit, depending on your Python version), change your directory to the above-mentioned folder, and execute the following command:
+In the Intel command shell (either 32 or 64-bit, depending on your Python version), change your directory to the above-mentioned folder, and execute the following command: